Facebook

 Signs of lung cancer in women, are they more likely than men to develop lung cancer?

-A study found that due to hormonal differences in the female body, they have a greater chance of developing lung cancers unrelated to smoking.
-Lungs can also be susceptible because females tend not only naturally produce less testosterone but also evidence indicates there is an increased risk for estrogen-driven tumors as well.
+A study found that women have a greater chance of developing lung cancers unrelated to smoking due to hormonal differences in the female body.
+Lungs can also be susceptible because females tend not only to produce less testosterone naturally but also evidence indicates an increased risk for estrogen-driven tumors.

-Men are more likely to develop lung cancers that affect the main airways in their lungs.
-They may have many symptoms like coughing and breathing difficulty, instead of women who might experience fatigue or back pain as early signs.
+Men are more likely to develop lung cancers that affect the central airways in their lungs.
+They may have symptoms like coughing and breathing difficulty, instead of women who might experience fatigue or back pain as early signs.

 There are many differences in the lungs of males and females.

-A recent study of 1,728 patients with new diagnoses for both female and male individuals found that there were significant differences between genders when it came to what type of tumor they had.
-Females tended towards having adenocarcinomas which make up about 30% percent combined while males showed around 29% likelihood of developing SCC's or Squamous Cell Carcinomal tumors which make up only 20%.
+A recent study of 1,728 patients with new diagnoses for both female and male individuals found significant differences between genders regarding what type of tumor they had.
+Females tended towards having adenocarcinomas, which make up about 30% percent combined, while males showed around 29% likelihood of developing SCCs or Squamous Cell Carcinomal tumors, which comprise only 20%.

-Women are more likely to be diagnosed with less-fatal adenocarcinoma than men, but this is only because they have stronger symptoms.
+Women are more likely to be diagnosed with less-fatal adenocarcinoma than men, but this is because they have more muscular symptoms.
 Men tend to develop squamous cell lung cancer that can go undetected for a long time and even cause death.

 Causes

-A variety of factors can impact the threat of developing lung cancer such as lifestyle, environment, and biology.
+Various factors such as lifestyle, environment, and biology can impact the threat of developing lung cancer.
 Women have a 1 in 16 chance to develop it over their lifetime.

 Smoking